stanford-ppl/pir/docs/INSTRUMENTATION.md

 stateless controller.
 If the count cannot be statically analyzed, the edge will be in red even if all expected elements were sent over the link.

-To debug deadlocking, starting from draining point of the app, which are edge that goes to host node, traverse the graph backward and find the first node that have a red and a yellow output links.
+To debug deadlocking, starting from draining point of the app, which are edges that go to host node, traverse the graph backward and find the first node that have both red and yellow output links.
-The yellow output links is likely be the issue.
+The yellow output links are likely be the issue.